 - Best-Fit Plane – Sets the analysis plane to the best fit plane based on the defined area.

 - Define Plane (X or Y) – Sets the point along the X or Y axis for the analysis plane.
 Note this is for adjusting the plane if the analysis needs to be flush with the coordinate system.

 - Colors – The button opens a dialog to specify custom colors for the High/Low areas.

 After finishing your settings, click apply in the Settings dialog.
 Rithm will ask if you are happy with your results or if you would like to redo.
 If yes, click confirm.
 If not, click redo to change your settings.

 Use the export feature in the builder tab to export the map as a .xyz file.
-Once exported, you can open the .xyz file in Recap, save it as an RCP file, and then append it into your Navisworks project.
+With the .xyz file, you can open it in Recap and save it as an RCP file.
+Next, append it into your Navisworks project.